sin5678/inav_cn_wiki/HOWTO-setup-iNAV-for-fixed-wing.md

 ![Connection Diagram](http://s13.postimg.org/5kpkb9ppz/Connection_Diagram.png)
 ![Real life example](http://s28.postimg.org/jjg5paz65/Real_life_example_power_supply.png)

-### CLI features worth mentioning.

-"nav_extra_arming_safety" Default is on.
-This requirres GPS lock to get the plane armed if any modes that requirres GPS are configured.

-See iNav CLI variables page.

 ### OSD setup
 You need to upload [MWOSD](http://www.mwosd.com/) firmware to your minimOSD.
 You can find pretty straight forward install guide following the [link](https://github.com/ShikOfTheRa/scarab-osd/blob/master/OTHER/DOCUMENTATION/FirmwareFlashing.md).
 As usual you use Arduino IDE for global OSD config.
 All changes are done in the Config.h file